-Note - An excused absence under this provision must be taken not earlier than the 60th day before the date of deployment or later than the 30th day after the date of return from deployment.
+Note - A documented absence under this provision must be taken not earlier than the 60th day before the date of deployment or later than the 30th day after the date of return from deployment.
 Education Code 25.087 (b-4) [See FDD].

-The district will allow a student who is 15 years of age or older to be absent for one day to obtain a learner license and one day to obtain a driver's license, provided that the board has authorized such excused absences under policy FEA(LOCAL).
+The district will allow a student who is enrolled in high school and 15 years of age or older to be absent for one day to obtain a learner license and one day to obtain a driver's license, provided that the board has authorized such excused absences under policy FEA(LOCAL).
 The student will be required to provide documentation of his or her visit to the driver's license office for each absence and must make up any work missed.

-[See Driver License Attendance Verification on page 22
+[See Driver License Attendance Verification on page 22]